jekku123/PHP-TEAMPROJECTS/README.md

 # PHP-TEAMPROJECTS

-- docker container for teamprojects
+Docker container for our teamprojects :D

 ## Using the image

-- in terminal run
+in terminal run:

 ```
 docker-compose up